 WHAT’S INCLUDED WITH ENTRY:

-1. Everyone who “Everests” earns the Everesting Jersey by Blackbottoms Cyclewear; and you may purchase the matching shorts/bibs.
+1. Everyone who “Everests” earns the Mt.
+Everest Climbing Challenge jersey by Blackbottoms Cyclewear; and you may purchase the matching shorts/bibs.
 Our design includes Tibetan prayer flags: Blue for sky, white for air, red for fire, green for water and yellow for earth.
 Traditionally, prayer flags are used to promote peace, compassion, strength, and wisdom.
 Tibetans believe the prayers and mantras are blown by the wind to spread good will and compassion into all pervading space.

 Jerseys are ordered at the end of the Challenge and delivered as soon as we have them (usually 7-8 weeks).